Siddopari/STEMlab_Pynq-SDK/LED-blink.md

 * Double-click on the ZYNQ instance and verify that *FCLK_CLK0* is enabled and set to 50 MHz (under *Clock Configuration --> PL Fabric Clocks*).
 <img src="https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/doc/LED-blink/zynqPLClk.PNG" width="450"/>

+### Create a HDL counter
 * The next step is to create a counter logic with variable counter increment.
-The required steps are:
-   * Click on *Add Sources* (left panel) and select *Add or create design sources*.
+Click on *Add Sources* (left panel) and select *Add or create design sources*.
 <img src="https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/doc/LED-blink/addSourceVivado.PNG" width="450"/>

 * At this point you can either select and already existing HDL file or create a new one.
 We will follow the latter option:
 <img src="https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/doc/LED-blink/newSource.PNG" width="450"/>

-   * Define the module ports (this can be changed later directly within the HDL code).
+* Define the module ports (this can be changed later within the HDL code).
 <img src="https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/doc/LED-blink/defineModule.PNG" width="350"/>

 * The new source file (*counter.vhd*) will be added to the source tree.
 Open it to create your custom counter logic:
 <img src="https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/doc/LED-blink/counterVhd.PNG" width="800"/>

 ***

-:information_source: You can use *\<FPGA-Notes-for-Scientists\>/hdl/counter.vhd* (link [here](https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/hdl/counter.vhd)) as a template for your custom counter.
+:information_source: You can use *\<FPGA-Notes-for-Scientists\>/hdl/counter.vhd* (link [here](https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/hdl/counter.vhd)) as a template for a HDL counter.

 ***